 1. You work with another business in order to provide a package that combines two or more elements.
 (This is the traditional package, where two businesses work together to develop a package that is then sold to the customer for an inclusive price.
 For example, if you sell accommodation and a ticket to a nearby attraction for an inclusive price)

 2. Your business sells two or more different elements to customers.
-This applies in situations where you sell different products to your customers on the premises such as restaurant meals, spa treatments, gym use or a round of golf in addition to accommodation.
+This applies in situations where you sell different products to customers on your premises – for example, if you operate a hotel which provides accommodation and other services such as restaurant meals, spa treatments, gym use or a round of golf.
 This covers two different situations:

 • Self-packaging by the guest where, either by phone or through your website, they book a room and another service such as a spa treatment or meal in the restaurant at the same time.